 Orcamap is an open-source mapping system that enables sighting and acoustic network coordinators to input, vet, and visualize observed locations of endangered southern resident killer whales in real-time.
 The front end is a Node.js site using Mapbox.
 The back end and vetting mechanism is a shared Google spreadsheet.
 We will demonstrate how the app works, discuss future features and end-users, and articulate a vision for linking the system to an emerging framework for sharing spatial data across the Salish Sea bridging historic disconnections between U.S. and Canadian databases.

 ⚡ Lightning Talk

-Lessons Learned from Teaching GIS in Vietnam Robert Catherman, Medrix Author of open source GIS curriculum for ESL students Volunteer working with MEDRIX in Vietnam for 20+ years UW alumni -- majored in Atmospheric Science
+Lessons Learned from Teaching GIS in Vietnam, Slides Robert Catherman, Medrix Author of open source GIS curriculum for ESL students Volunteer working with MEDRIX in Vietnam for 20+ years UW alumni -- majored in Atmospheric Science

 This is a non-technical session about lessons learned while partnering with a university in Vietnam to teach GIS for students who speak English as a second language.
 These lessons learned generally apply to teaching GIS in many other cross-cultural situations.
 This will be a non-technical talk but hopefully helpful to anyone considering teaching or mentoring GIS learners.